 - Communicate the value of security.
 Security teams should ensure that developers are only dealing with security issues that actually matter for the business.
 Set clear priorities, and don’t bombard them with unnecessary tasks.

 Empower DevOps to be more security-aware.
 Figure out ways to simplify how DevOps can incorporate security earlier in the process.
 Integrate security tools within the pipeline to scan automatically.
 Help them choose better open-source components before they start writing code.
 Simplify their lives by making security an incremental process.

 Observability & Security

-Observability plays an important part of a DevOps workflow, and can be extended to security as well.
+Observability plays an important part in a DevOps workflow and can be extended to security as well.
 Girish Bhatt defines “security observability as a continuum of what we traditionally used to call monitoring and troubleshooting.”

 Security observability serves two purposes: improving business outcomes and delivering products in a secure and timely way.
 In order to meet these challenges, security teams must:

 - Create an enriched record for SIEM tools.